Reza Shah: 1921 coup

 In the aftermath of the Russian Revolution, Persia had become a battleground.
-In 1917, Britain used Iran as the springboard for the launching of an expedition into Russia as part of their intervention in the Russian Civil War on the side of the White movement.
+In 1917, Britain used Iran as the springboard to launch an expedition into Russia as part of their intervention in the Russian Civil War on the side of the White movement.
 The Soviet Union responded by annexing portions of northern Persia, creating the Persian Socialist Soviet Republic.
 The Soviets extracted ever more humiliating concessions from the Qajar government, whose ministers Ahmad Shah was often unable to control.
 By 1920, the government had lost virtually all power outside its capital: British and Soviet forces exercised control over most of the Iranian mainland.
 In late 1920, the Soviets in Rasht prepared to march on Tehran with "a guerrilla force of 1,500 Jangalis, Kurds, Armenians, and Azerbaijanis", reinforced by the Soviet Red Army.
-This, along with various other unrest in the country, created "an acute political crisis in the capital."
+This, along with various other unrest in the country, created "an acute political crisis in the capital".

+On 14 January 1921, the commander of the British Forces in Iran, General Edmund "Tiny" Ironside, promoted Reza Khan, who had been leading the Tabriz battalion, to lead the entire brigade.
+About a month later, under British direction, Reza Khan led his 3,000-4,000 strong detachment of the Cossack Brigade, based in Niyarak, Qazvin, and Hamadan, to Mehrabad (then on the outskirts of Tehran).
+As negotiations with the Qajar representatives broke down and the Cossacks advanced toward the capital, Sardar Homayoun ordered the artillery units to fire on the approaching forces in an attempt to halt the uprising.
+A young officer named Mahmud Mir-Djalali, who was serving as the artillery unit commander at the old gates of Tehran, controlling access to the city, made the ultimate decision to disobey these orders.
+Instead of opening fire on the Cossacks, he commanded that the gates of Tehran be opened, allowing Reza Khan and his forces to enter the city unchallenged and seize the capital.
+Additionally, Mir-Djalali personally had two cannon rounds fired over Golestan Palace, serving as a signal that the coup had reached the heart of the city.
+The sound of the cannon fire reportedly terrified Ahmad Shah Qajar, breaking his already wavering resolve to resist.
+He retreated to the Farahabad Palace, where he ultimately surrendered to Reza Khan.